prashanthsarma/chubby-face-project/readme.md

 A simple problem statement - Can an AI identify or predict atleast 1 aspect of human life based on placement of any 1 single planet placement.
 We are trying to follow Vedic astrology.

-So we were to just create data for various combinations where the natal Moon is strong according to combinations described in vedic astrology.
+So we have to just create data for various combinations mentioned in the vedic astrology books where the natal Moon is strong.
+Feed it into an AI program and voila !!

-So, Given a data with longitudes of 9 planets, can an AI identify if the natal chart has a strong moon placement So, over a single weekend tried to create a dataset for different placements of mooon and I have failed miserably.
-As astro books generally speak only in a combination of 2 or 3 planets, but an AI cannot work well with missing data i.e. for each combination of moon, we need to have combination of other planets as well.
+But alas!, it isn't as easy as it seems.

-The data is a simple table containing degrees of each planet expressed as a longiture starting from Aires 0.
+The datamodel is a simple table containing degrees of each planet expressed as a longiture starting from Aires as 0 degrees.
 So each planet will have a degree going from 0-360. i.e Ascendant, Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn and Rahu.
 Ketu is a dependant parameter on Rahu so we dont consider it.

+So, over a single weekend tried to create a dataset for different placements of mooon and I have failed miserably.
+As astro books generally speak only in a combination of 2 or 3 planets, but an AI cannot work well with missing data i.e. for each combination of moon, we need to have combination of other planets as well.

 The combinations which were chosen were following: